tensortrade-org/tensortrade/CONTRIBUTING.md

 ## Requests for Contributions

-[This is the board](https://github.com/euphoric-ai/euphoric-rl/projects/1) where we list current outstanding issues and features to be added.
-If you want to start contributing to EuphoricRL, this is the place to start.
+[This is the board](https://github.com/notadamking/RLTrader/projects/1) where we list current outstanding issues and features to be added.
+If you want to start contributing to RLTrader, this is the place to start.

 ---